-The chairman of the Ormskirk and Skelmersdale football league is now calling for more financial support for the sport.
+THE chairman of the Ormskirk and Skelmersdale football league is calling for more financial support for grassroots football.

-Local people are now being urged to sign a fast growing petition, calling for Premier League football clubs to contribute 7.5% of their broadcast income to the grassroots game.
+A petition is being collected, appealing for Premier League football clubs to contribute 7.5% of broadcast income to the grassroots game.

-There is an existing agreement to give 5%, but it allows the contribution to fall below 1%, which has caused fury among local clubs.
+There is an existing agreement to give 5%, but it allows the contribution to fall below 1%, which has caused fury among local grassroots football clubs.

-Skelmersdale and Ormskirk League chairman Kevin Duffy , said: “It’s all about Premier clubs sending money down to smaller leagues.
+Kevin Duffy, chairman of the Skelmersdale and Ormskirk League, said: “It’s all about Premier clubs sending money down to smaller leagues.

 “It costs a fortune to run a club and currently the pitches we have are nowhere near good enough.
 A little bit of rain and the pitches are no good.
 They are by far the worst issue.”

-The state of the pitches that the league uses means that playing the game is often not an option and matches have to be either rescheduled or even abandoned.
+The state of the pitches that the Skelmersdale and Ormskirk league use means that playing the game is often not an option and matches have to be rescheduled or even abandoned in many cases.

 Mr Duffy, who has been coaching for nine years, joined Ormskirk’s football team when he was 16, before becoming the club’s secretary aged 20 and then finally a member of the Ormskirk league committee.
 He has been a chair member for the Ormskirk team for about five years.

-He said he fully supports the protests that took place last weekend.
+He said he fully supports the petition and attended the protest that took place throughout Merseyside at the weekend.

-Mr Duffy, who lives in Beacon Green, Skelmersdale, said: "Around 1,000 of our kids have missed football in our league last weekend to make a statement about lack of investment in grassroots football.
+Mr Duffy, who lives in Beacon Green, Skelmersdale, added: "Around 1,000 of our kids have missed football in our league last weekend to make a statement about lack of investment in grassroots football.

 “It’s wrong, not one kid was born a Premier League club superstar.
 They all start in grassroots football and we need to protect it."